Roy-lab/drmn/README.md

-For dataprocessing steps, see [data preparation](dataprocessing.md)
+For dataprocessing steps, see [data preparation](dataprocessing.md) For explanation of other input files, see [other input files for DRMN](otherinputs.md)

 The enclosed example script and data show you how to run DRMN and format your input files.
 Script: run_example.sh